-WITHDRAWING FROM SUM

-VOLUNTARY WITHDRAWAL
+Withdrawing from SUM: VOLUNTARY WITHDRAWAL

 Students who find it necessary to withdraw from school prior to the first day of classes must notify the Admissions Department.
 A student may voluntarily withdraw (VWD) from a class or all classes during and after the Add/Drop Date.
-However, they must withdraw prior to the final exam.
+However, they must withdraw prior to the end of the eighth week of classes in a term.
 This attempt will be registered on the student's transcript as an attempt and will count towards a student's Completion/Attempts Ratio.
-Please note that no course can be dropped after the final exam date.
 If a student drops a class prior to the beginning of the first class, the student will be entitled to a full refund of tuition paid.
 NOTE: Trimester Course Registration fees are never refundable.
 Those failing to follow proper withdrawal procedures will receive an "F" (failing grade) in all their courses.
 Calculations begin from the date that the withdrawal form is received in the Registrar's Office.